benprano/FASTER/README.md

 3. Ensure the output directory matches the path defined in `Runner.py`.

 ### Step 2: Model Training & Evaluation
-Once the data is preprocessed, use the `Runner.py` script to initialize the DyFAIP architecture, execute the training loop, and perform imputation evaluation.
+Once the data is preprocessed, use the `Runner.py` script to initialize the FASTER architecture, execute the training loop, and perform imputation evaluation.

 ```bash
 python Runner.py